cvilas/grape/modules/common/script/README.md

 ### Why is Lua sources integrated directly into our codebase?

-- We cannot build Lua like we do other external dependencies.
-Lua is distributed with a Makefile (instead of CMakeLists.txt) that hardcodes compiler and build options.
-This makes it impossible to build it with different toolchains or cross-build the library for different targets.
+- Lua cannot be built like other external dependencies.
+It is distributed with a Makefile and hardcodes compiler and build options, making it impossible to build it with different toolchains or different targets.
-- As a consequence of the above, we need to write our own CMake build script anyway.
-For the sake of keeping things consistent we might as integrate the sources, not just the build script.
+- As a consequence of the above, a custom CMake build script is required.
+For the sake of consistency, sources are integrated as well, not just the build script.
-- Our own build script also means we fully control external dependencies (eg: readline) and per-platform idiosyncracies.
+- Custom build script eliminates additional external dependencies (eg: readline) and per-platform idiosyncracies.
 - Lua is stable and releases are infrequent.
 Minor releases are years apart.
 Therefore updating Lua sources (if we ever need to) is not a major maintenance overhead.